jonasniemeyer/investing-ideas/README.md

 - [Exploiting the Variance Drag](https://github.com/Jon-Nie/investment_ideas/blob/main/exploiting_the_variance_drag.ipynb)
 The variance drag is the difference between the arithmetic mean return and geometric mean return, which is generally in the order of half the variance.
-Given a large enough amount of variance, any asset with a positive arithmetic mean return can return a negative compunding return.
+Given a large enough amount of variance, any asset with a positive arithmetic mean return can return a negative compounding return.
 This is particularly the case for 2x or 3x leveraged ETFs.
 I analyze whether one can profit from the variance drag by short selling high-variance inverse ETFs and I also give an exact solution under what characteristics of the underlying asset it is possible.

 - [Inflation Forecasting](https://github.com/Jon-Nie/investment_ideas/blob/main/inflation_forecasting.ipynb)
 Given the current high and accelerating rates of inflation, both in the US and europe, I analyze whether it is possible to forecast inflation rates by searching for time-series dependencies with itself and other variables.